eclair-development/EclairLang/README.md

 ## JIT-RLA
 ### what is RLA?

-<marquee>In eclair-development we are continiously asking ourselfs what is purpose of our programming language
+<marquee>In eclair-development we are continuously asking ourselvs what is the purpose of our programming language

-we know that any universal tools will be inferior to their task-specific counterparts.
+we know that any universal tool will be inferior to their task-specific counterparts.

 eclair is specific tool for several common usecases
 </marquee>